iammaaj10/MechHelp/README.md

-This project focuses on online mechanic service to the customers on there location .
-Customers should not worry if there vehical got damage or stopped wherver in the middle of the highway or forest by using our software you can call the mechanic nearby you
+This project focuses on providing online mechanic service to customers in their location.
+Customers should not worry if their vehicle gets damaged or stops in the middle of the highway or forest; using our software, they can call the mechanic of their nearby location.

+Project Contributors:
+- Sanket Koshti
+- Maaj Bhadgaonkar
+- Avinash Patil
+- Sahil Malavi